zamweis/joychair/README.md

 ## Setup Instructions

-To set up the ChairIO Interface project, follow these steps:
+To set up the Joychair Interface project, follow these steps:

 1. **Hardware Setup**: Attach the IMU sensor to the Aeris Swopper chair as per the instructions provided.
 2. **Arduino Configuration**: Program the microcontroller board to read data from the IMU and transmit it wirelessly/wired.